excid3/rails/guides/source/install_ruby_on_rails.md

 ```bash
 $ gem install rails
 ```

-TIP: You can also run this command to upgrade to the latest version of Rails.

 To verify that Rails is installed correctly, run the following and you should see a version number printed out: